liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/04-configuring-the-lcs-client.markdown

 Next, you need to register your server with LCS by filling out the following
 fields:

-1. Connected Services Project: Choose your project from the menu.
+1. Connected Services Project: Choose an existing LCS project from the menu.
+If you don't yet have an LCS project, you can use the default *My LCS Project* that LCS creates for you (you can change this project's name later).

-2. Environment: Select an environment from the menu or create a new one by clicking the *Add New Environment* button.
-An environment should be a logical group of servers.
+2. Environment: An environment should be a logical group of servers.
 A group of development servers or a cluster are good examples of environments.
-If you elect to create a new environment, a popup asks you to enter its *Name*, *Location*, and *Description*.
+Select an existing environment from the menu, or create a new one by clicking the *Add New Environment* button.
+If you don't yet have an environment, you can use the default *My Environment* that LCS creates for you (you can change this environment's name later).
+If you elect to create a new environment, a popup asks you to enter the new environment's *Name*, *Location*, and *Description*.

     ![Figure 4.9: The Add New Environment pop-up.](../../images/lcs-new-environment.png)